yarri/LinkFinder/README.md

 LinkFinder
 ==========

 LinkFinder is a PHP class.
-In a plain text document the LinkFinder searches for URLs and e-mail addresses and make them clickable.
+In a plain text document the LinkFinder searches for URLs and e-mail addresses and makes them clickable.

 ```php
 $text = '